My name is Meghan Everette and I teach third grade in Daphne, Alabama, at Daphne Elementary School.

 I didn’t start out as an educator.
 I have a master’s in advertising and public relations, but I kept taking jobs that were school-related.
 Finally, realizing I loved writing curriculum and being in schools, I decided to teach.
 I started on my path to a master’s in elementary education and haven’t looked back.
 I sought out a job in an underprivileged school knowing that I could get an emergency certificate my first year of teaching.
-I found George Hall Elementary School and landed in third grade, where an amazing mentor was put in my classroom for three weeks (and again periodically throughout the year).
+I found George Hall and landed in third grade, where an amazing mentor was put in my classroom for three weeks (and again periodically throughout the year).
 Because of her and the general school culture, my jumping off point turned into a permanent landing place.
 That mentor was also present when I was named Alabama’s 2013 Elementary Teacher of the Year and Alternate State Teacher of the Year.
-I am a proud Influence Leader with ASCD and a National Fellow with Hope Street Group.
+I am a proud Emerging Leader with ASCD and a National Fellow with Hope Street Group.
 I’m looking forward to more opportunities to take on leadership in our school and state.

-I have a strong love of art and I strive to find different, engaging ways to use technology all the time.
+I have a strong love of art and technology.
+I strive to find different, engaging ways to use technology all the time.
 We record plays and perform them as puppet shows, write and edit mock newscasts from the past, and learn about geometry through paintings done by Wassily Kandinsky.
 As I place a premium on student reading, I lead elaborate themed units and proudly display a large, leveled classroom library.
 Math and science come alive through hands-on experiments.
 I also have extremely high expectations for discipline.
 We have fun, but we also know how to work hard!

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.